 - Fill duration + reason; click Start.

 - A new tab opens at the tenant dashboard, authenticated as the impersonated user.
+The short-lived token is handed off via the URL hash — the admin app never installs it locally.

 - Use the dashboard exactly as the user would.

-Tenant + theme editor
+Tenant branding editor

 See Theming for the full palette + asset surface.